This railway is closed and much of the former trackbed now forms the Speyside Way (Speyside Way ).

 This was a two platform station with a passing loop.
 The station did not open with the line in 1863, but much later in 1899.
 It was initially named Dalbeallie for a farm to the east, becoming Knockando in 1905.

 This is a well preserved closed station on the former Strathspey Railway.
 It had a single platform, on the west side of the line, and a goods yard to the south, also on the west side of the line, approached from the south.

 This was a two platform station at Cragganmore, Ballindalloch Castle was two miles away by road.
 Nearer was the Cragganmore distillery.
 The distillery was intentionally opened here due to the proximity of the railway.

 A single platform station with a short platform and siding at the west end, the platform was extended, a new building (in timber) provided and goods yard expanded.
 The platform was on the south side of the line.

 This short lived station was east of Mains of Dalvey.
 The station site seems to appear on the 1870 OS map, with possibly a lifted siding served from the west. ...More details

 This halt was at Main of Dalvey, the halt separated from the farm by the main road.
 The platform was on the south side of the line close to Bridge of Dalvey.

 This was a single platform station.
-The station building is now a house.
+The single storey station building is now a house.
 Cromdale itself is a little to the south.

 A Regional History of the Railways of Great Britain: The North of Scotland v.
 15 (Regional railway history series)